A selection of photos from recent National Writers Series Events.

 There was a time when people didn’t make icons of entertainers/politicians and anoint them as our wayfarers and arbiters.
 Artists really are our society’s agents of change.
 If you listen to the radio show “Culture Shock, 1913,” you may be surprised, as I was, by how audiences reacted to the performance of Stravinsky’s Rite Of Spring.
 What I would say is this: cancel your favorite pundit’s/activist’s Twitter Feed and listen to Stravinsky, and try to imagine the feelings that this piece of art stirred in people almost 100 years ago.
 “Poetry is news that stays news,” said poet William Carlos Williams.
 I once heard someone explain that if he wrote something and broadcast it, it had to be true– because so many people would read it and believe it because he had published it.
 This, unfortunately, is the world we are in.
 Art is an antidote to this kind of self-loving heart.
 How can you say that “The Grapes of Wrath” is true or not true?
 That an Alice Munro story is not real?
 These portraits mystify, confuse, and, ultimately, clarify our condition.
 “The thing about a story,” writes Tim O’Brien in The Things They Carried, “is that you dream it as you tell it, hoping that others might then dream along with you…” Stories really do make us human.

 Thank you from all of us for your support.
-I hope to see you downtown at the Opera House and at the Front Street Writers Studio, at 123 West Front Street, in 2013.
+I hope to see you downtown at the Opera House and at the Front Street Writers Studio, at 123 West Front Street.